Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ## Service Image & Specification
 Duration: 15

 Next, we will craft the below ingredients for the Snowpark Container Service.
-If unfamiliar with defining Snowpark Container Service, see the [Intro to Snowpark Container Service Quickstart](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html?index=..%2F..index#0) or [Snowpark Container Services tutorial](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview-tutorials).
+If unfamiliar with defining Snowpark Container Services, see the [Intro to Snowpark Container Service Quickstart](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html?index=..%2F..index#0) or [Snowpark Container Services tutorial](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview-tutorials).

 - **Dockerfile**: Normal Dockerfile document containing all the necessary setup, installations, and commands to execute the solution as a containerized service.
 - **entrypoint.sh**: Script of commands to execute when the containerized service runs.